Dilapidation Report Guide Australia

 Strata and body corporate

-When works are planned in a strata development, dilapidation reports may be required for common property areas and adjoining lots to document pre-existing conditions before the works begin.
+When works are planned in a strata development, dilapidation reports may be required for common property areas and adjoining lots to document pre-existing conditions before those works begin.

 Insurance and dispute resolution